George Michael’s Death Clouded With Theories And Suspicions

-Three weeks after the discovery of his lifeless body, the circumstances surrounding the death of George Michael remains an enigma.
+Three weeks after the discovery of George Michael’s lifeless body, the circumstances surrounding the singer’s death remains an enigma.
 The artist left the world this Christmas due to a heart attack at his Goring-On-Thames mansion in Oxfordshire.
 The police initially did not consider the 53-year-old singer’s death suspicious, but the inconclusive results of the autopsy has added more shades of doubt than conviction of a natural death.
 A toxicological test will now be conducted but its results are not expected for several weeks.

 Drugs had been well documented in George Michael’s past and the artist never bothered to deny that.
 In fact, according to his own confession, he came to smoking 25 cigarettes of cannabis a day.
 The drug theory has become an existing hypothesis to explaining his death.
 The British press has echoed rumors of an alleged use of heroin by Michael, but George’s environment has categorically denied this addiction.